ihitrec/Owl_and_Hoot/README.md

 #### Additional

+- Messages
+Main messages work as intended but the logic could use some improvement as they are scattered across different templates.
+If a product is deleted from the database, it is removed form all the carts that it is in and a message is shown to the user.
+The message is not visible on all pages which needs fixing.

+> The removed from db product message should be shown on each page and possibly include the product name.

 - Class template filter
 I wanted to add the forms as you normally would and have created a filter to add class to template elements.
 In some forms I went the long way of adding it to each field before I realized I could just loop trough the inputs and labels and easily add the appropriate classes.